TheHeidal/Hush-House/Books/Knock/Deaths and their Evasions.md

 # Author's Commentary
 > 'I remember this - '
 > 'I'm surprised that it's found its way here... but that's Hush House, I suppose.
 May I refresh my memory?
-I remember that I wrote about the Galmier business - not as cautiously as I might have...'
+I remember that I wrote about the [[Teresa Galmier|Galmier]] business - not as cautiously as I might have...'

 > 'That law I will not name aloud - the law of the three - it can be defied.
 It is rarely wise to attempt that defiance.
 The penalty of failure is paid by one - but the penalty of success, by many.
 I would ask you, Librarian, to remember that, when you decide how to address yourself to Eternity.
 But I already have faith in your judgement.
 Thank you for the loan of the book.'